etishor/etishor.github.io/_posts/2007-03-18-updateflash7-with-native-freebsd-browsers.md

 ## To be continued

-Now that I&#8217;ve learned this i really have a good feeling about linux-flash9 and native browsers.
-I haven&#8217;t tested yet but i guess the fix for the crashes works also for linux-flash9 with linu-firefox and linux-opera.
+Now that I've learned this i really have a good feeling about linux-flash9 and native browsers.
+I haven't tested yet but i guess the fix for the crashes works also for linux-flash9 with linu-firefox and linux-opera.

  [1]: http://unix.derkeiler.com/Mailing-Lists/FreeBSD/questions/2007-07/msg01919.htm